-- From Westport take advantage of the newly opened Western Greenway.
+- From Westport take advantage of the Western Greenway.
 One way bike hire is available to continue onto Achill Island by wheel!

 - Start your route further south in the Burren and travel to the start of the Western Way via the Aran islands.
 A lovely combination of varied scenery.